woodfrog/floor-sp/mask-rcnn/README.md

 * matplotlib, scipy, skimage, h5py, it's better to update these libs to the latest versions

 ## Installation
+Note that we use CUDA 8.0 for the installation below, using CUDA>=10.1 + some older pytorch versions can lead to problems.

 1. Clone this repository.